 “Easy to assemble, heated up my room quickly, made it lovely and toasty!
 Light to carry and move if needed.
 Lights not glaring, like some.
 Good value” – Amazon UK

 Reviews on reliability are mixed, with several noting the need to replace bulbs sooner than expected.
-For low-frequency use or as a backup heater, it’s a smart, budget-conscious choice.
+For low-frequency use or as a backup heater, it’s a wise, budget-conscious choice.

 Halogen heaters deliver heat almost instantaneously, and the radiant heat they emit effectively heats a small area, reducing the amount of energy consumed by the heaters.